 PBO (piperonyl butoxide) is often added to pyrethrum to make it more effective, but this is not allowable in organic certification as it is a synthetic chemical.

-Usage: Kills sap-sucking and leaf-eating insects such as aphids, whitefly, mealybugs, green vegetable bugs, caterpillars and also butterfly and moth eggs.
+Usage: Kills sap-sucking and leaf-eating insects such as aphids, whitefly, mealybugs, green vegetable bugs and caterpillars.
+When butterfly and moth larvae hatch, they eat the egg sac, so by spraying on eggs the larvae will ingest the spinosad.

-How it works: After being ingested, it attacks the nervous system causing death within 1-2 days.
-It will kill on contact if sprayed on the insects.
+How it works: After being ingested, it acts on the nervous system causing death within 1-2 days.
+It will kill on contact if sprayed on the insects as it can be absorbed through their bodies.

 Application: Follow manufacturer’s recommendations.
 Apply as a foliar spray in the late evening to reduce the risk of inadvertently harming any beneficial insects, as it will be dry before they are active.